mbyanfei/web-scraper-microservice/README.md

 Simple web scraper microservice.
 Collect clean texts and images from web pages and store it in database.

 ##### DONE:
-* REST API created with Flask + Flask-RESTPlus and Swagger UI.
+* REST API created with Flask + Flask-RESTPlus and Swagger UI
 * Asynchronous tasks running with Celery + Redis
-* Data storage SQLAlchemy + PostgreSQL
+* Data storage with SQLAlchemy + PostgreSQL
 * Tests written with Unittest framework

 ##### TODO: